 Male fertility also drops in the forties as they start to have a lower sperm count.
 Also, the sperm of older men are weaker swimmers and are more likely to have age-related genetic abnormalities.

 If you are under 35 and have not conceived after a year of trying, or over 35 and you have been trying to conceive for over six months, you may have fertility issues.
 By visiting with your provider or a fertility specialist you may be able to determine why and what the next steps are.

 However, the average cost of fertility treatment for a 20-year-old is $25,000. $35,000 for a 35-year-old and after that the numbers go up significantly.
 I have seen research that a 42-year-old can spend as much as $300,000 in fees before their first conception.
 Today as many as one in five 40-year-old women are childless.

 That said, there is no right way to get pregnant.
 Rather many factors need to be taken into consideration.
-Some of them may be your age, you and your partner’s health, your support system, your financial readiness, and your beliefs about birth.
+Some of them may be your age, your and your partner’s health, your support system, your financial readiness, and your beliefs about birth.

 If you do choose to wait, you may want to check in with your provider for a health assessment to make sure there are no underlying health issues that could hinder you when you are ready to conceive.

-You may also want to investigate extra birth support from a doula to help you with your body the most effective in pregnancy, birth, and in the immediate postpartum.
+You may also want to investigate extra birth support from a doula to help you with your body the most effective in pregnancy, birth, and the immediate postpartum.